ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-adt-stacks-and-queues.md

     // Compute the moves to solve a Tower of Hanoi puzzle.
-    // Function 'move' does (or prints) the actual move of a disk from one pole to another. function TOH_recursive(n, start, goal, temp):
+    // Function 'move' does (or prints) the actual move of a disk from one pole to another. function towersRecursive(n, start, goal, temp):
         if n == 0:                               // Base case
             return
-        TOH_recursive(n-1, start, temp, goal)  // Recursive call: n-1 rings
+        towersRecursive(n-1, start, temp, goal)  // Recursive call: n-1 rings
-        move(start, goal)                      // Move bottom disk to goal TOH_recursive(n-1, temp, goal, start)  // Recursive call: n-1 rings
+        move(start, goal)                        // Move bottom disk to goal towersRecursive(n-1, temp, goal, start)  // Recursive call: n-1 rings

-`TOH_recursive` makes two recursive calls: one to move $n-1$ rings off the bottom ring, and another to move these $n-1$ rings back to the goal pole.
-We can eliminate the recursion by using a stack to store a representation of the three operations that `TOH_recursive` must perform: two recursive calls and a move operation.
-To do so, we must first come up with a representation of the various operations, implemented as a class whose objects will be stored on the stack.
+`towersRecursive` makes two recursive calls: one to move $n-1$ rings off the bottom ring, and another to move these $n-1$ rings back to the goal pole.
+We can eliminate the recursion by using a stack to store a representation of the three operations that `towersRecursive` must perform: two recursive calls and a move operation.
+To do so, we must first come up with a representation of the various operations, implemented as a data type whose objects will be stored on the stack.

+    datatype Task:
+        oper: MOVE or TOH
+        n: Int
+        start, temp, goal: Pole

-    function TOH_stack(n, start, goal, temp):
+    function towersStack(n, start, goal, temp):
         S = new LinkedStack()
-        S.push( <TOH, n, start, goal, temp> ) while S.size() > 0:
+        S.push(new Task(TOH, n, start, goal, temp))
+        while S.size() > 0:
             it = S.pop()          // Get next task
-            if it.op == MOVE:  // Do a move
+            if it.oper == MOVE:   // Do a move
                 move(it.start, it.goal)
             else if it.num > 0:   // Imitate TOH recursive solution (in reverse)
-                S.push( <TOH, it.num-1, it.temp, it.goal, it.start> )
+                S.push(new Task(TOH, it.num-1, it.temp, it.goal, it.start))
-                S.push( <MOVE, 0, it.start, it.goal> )
+                S.push(new Task(MOVE, 0, it.start, it.goal))
-                S.push( <TOH, it.num-1, it.start, it.temp, it.goal> )
+                S.push(new Task(TOH, it.num-1, it.start, it.temp, it.goal))

-We first enumerate the possible operations MOVE and TOH, to indicate calls to the `move` function and recursive calls to `TOH`, respectively.
+We first enumerate the possible operations MOVE and TOH, to indicate calls to the `move` function and recursive calls to `towersStack`, respectively.
-Class `TOH_object` stores five values: an operation value (indicating either a MOVE or a new TOH operation), the number of rings, and the three poles.
+The datatype `Task` stores five values: an operation value (indicating either a MOVE or a new TOH operation), the number of rings, and the three poles.
 Note that the move operation actually needs only to store information about two poles.
 Thus, there are two constructors: one to